PASTAplus/PEP/peps/pep-9.md

 **4. Update ACR**

-Goal: To update an individual ACR in the AuthZ ACR registry.
+Goal: To update an individual ACR in the The *authorization service* ACR registry.

 Use case:

 1. An EDI application selects an ACR identifier, identifying an ACR that should be updated in the ACR registry.
-2. The application sends the ACR identifier, along with the new ACR attributes, to AuthZ to update the ACR.
+2. The application sends the ACR identifier, along with the new ACR attributes, to The *authorization service* to update the ACR.
-3. AuthZ updates the ACR in the ACR registry.
+3. The *authorization service* updates the ACR in the ACR registry.
-4. AuthZ returns a success message to the EDI application.
+4. The *authorization service* returns a success message to the EDI application.

 Notes: This use case can also be accomplished by deleting the ACR and adding a new ACR with the same ACR attributes; however, doing so would require two API calls and result in a new ACR identifier.